 Stratocaster – Fender’s Best Known Instrument

-After initial period of doubts, Gibson, Gretsch and Kay came up with their versions of solid-body guitars in the form of Les Paul, Duo Jet and K-125 respectively.
-Les Paul guitar had all the capabilities of the Telecaster.
-So, in order to remain in lead, Leo Fender needed to come up another path-breaking guitar.
+After the initial period of doubts, Gibson, Gretsch, and Kay came up with their versions of solid-body guitars in the form of Les Paul, Duo Jet, and K-125 respectively.
+Les Paul’s guitar had all the capabilities of the Telecaster.
+So, in order to remain in lead, Leo Fender needed to come up with another path-breaking guitar.

 The main features of the new Stratocaster were.

 It was destined for future glory, particularly in the hands of players like Carl Perkins,.
 Buddy Guy and Buddy Holly.
-It is considered by many to be the most popular, copied and played solid-body instrument in electric guitar history.
+It is considered by many to be the most popular, copied, and played the solid-body instrument in electric guitar history.